nostrgamer/BitcoinBudget/README.md

-# Bitcoin Budget Desktop
+# Bitcoin Budget - Streamlit Web Application

-A simple, single-file envelope budgeting application for Bitcoin users with advanced opportunity cost analysis.
+A modern, web-based envelope budgeting application for Bitcoin users with advanced opportunity cost analysis.

 ## What It Does